 |BMI w/o co morbidity||40|

-Watch this video to learn more about gastric bypass surgery.
+Watch this video to learn more about gastric banding.

 Roux-en-Y gastric bypass surgery uses a combination of restriction and malabsorption.
 During the procedure, the surgeon creates a smaller stomach pouch.
 The surgeon then attaches a Y-shaped section of the small intestine directly to the pouch.
 This allows food to bypass a large portion of the small intestine, which absorbs calories and nutrients.
 Having the smaller stomach pouch causes patients to feel fuller sooner and eat less food; bypassing a portion of the small intestine means the patient’s body absorbs fewer calories.